 If like me, you have a dabbler’s interest in art history, the work of Cesar Santos might tickle your fancy.
 It certainly helps to have a couple semester’s worth of H.W.
 Janson’s The History of Art, under your belt when viewing his paintings.
 Santos often tweaks the nose of our most iconic artists, including portions of venerated images to make statements about contemporary society.

-Today’s “More Than One” Featured Image is called Picnic in Central Park by Cesar Santos.
+Today’s image is titled Picnic in Central Park by Cesar Santos.
 I have also seen it named Santos Nude with the Muses because the man in our friendly group of picnickers has Santos’ face.
 (One assumes his physique, enhanced to Renaissance proportions and tone, does not reflect reality, but the bearded face is certainly his.
 He often includes self-portraits in his works.)

 I don’t want to go into a detailed explanation of the what and why’s of Manet’s work and a side-by-side litany of the differences and similarities between the two paintings.
 If you’re interested, I’ve provided several links below which will help fill in the gaps.
 My point is that art (even if it’s called conceptual, or avant-garde) can have a sense of humor.
 Look, it does!